x702-obfuscated/Python-Notes/7-Advanced/File Handling/file_handling.md

 <br>

 ## `Closing Files`

 `FILES MUST BE CLOSED`

-*Always close files after use, or better, use the with statement.*
+*Always close files after use, or better, use a context manager (the with statement.)*

 <br>